gonzolgarcia/svpluscnv/README.md

 ## Co-localization of breakpoints

 Both CNV segmentation profiles and SV calls produce orthogonal results for variants that involve CN dosage changes.
 The function `match.breaks` compares the breakpoints derived from both approaches by identifying their co-localizing.
 It takes two objects of class `breaks` returned by either `svc.breaks` or `cnv.breaks` function.
-Thus, itt may be used to compare also two sets of CNV brekpoints obtaind from different algorithms or SV callers.
+Thus, it may be used to compare also two sets of CNV breakpoints obtained from different algorithms or SV callers.

 ```r